SSPHub/ssphub_veille/README.md

 ## Step 2 — Run the pipeline

-The simplest path runs both stages at once:
+1. The simplest path runs both stages at once:

 ```bash
 cd ssphub_veille
 uv run veille.py extract-and-complete -t Veille
 ```

+2. Then you need to manually review the rows of the Veille table :

+- Remove any personnal information or unrelated discussion of the column Tchap messages (grey columns);
+- check the resume of the article;
+- if necessary, review the article and link;
+- update categories;
+- select the articles to keep in the newsletter.

+3. When you're ready, you can run the step 3 to generate a first consolidated draft of articles.

+### Details

 You can also run the stages separately, which is useful while iterating: